 Zoom Phone vs Zoom Contact Center Reporting: What’s the Difference?

 As organizations standardize on Zoom Phone and expand into Zoom Contact Center, reporting expectations often collide.
-Both platforms generate call data and both support dashboards and historical reports, but they serve fundamentally different operational objectives.
-Understanding these differences prevents misaligned KPIs, incomplete executive dashboards, and architectural rework.
-This guide breaks down the reporting models, data structures, and KPIs specifically for UC engineers, IT leadership, and contact center operations teams.
+Both platforms generate call data and support dashboards, but they serve fundamentally different operational objectives.

-AIO Quick Summary: Zoom Phone reporting is infrastructure-focused, providing visibility into telephony activity, PSTN usage, and device registration.
-In contrast, Zoom Contact Center reporting is performance-focused, measuring customer interaction metrics like SLA targets, agent occupancy, and abandonment rates.
+Zoom Phone reporting is infrastructure-focused, providing visibility into telephony activity and PSTN usage.
+In contrast, Zoom Contact Center reporting is performance-focused, measuring customer interaction metrics like SLA targets, occupancy, and abandonment rates.
 While they share terminology, their data models (CDR vs. Interaction-centric) are not interchangeable.

 1The Core Reporting Model Difference

-Zoom Contact Center uses an Interaction-Based Model.
 Reports are interaction-centric, where one "interaction" may span IVR traversal, queue wait times, multiple transfers, and escalations.
-This creates multi-leg, state-aware records.
 Key entities include Interaction IDs, Agent IDs, wrap-up codes, and After-Call Work (ACW) duration.

 3KPI Comparison Matrix